gabrielfigueiredo/Busao-0800/README.md

 To contribute to the project, contact Gabriel Figueiredo at oi(at)gabrielfigueiredo.com

 # License
-Busao 0800 is licensed under the SIL Open Font License v1.1 (http://scripts.sil.org/OFL)
+The Busão 0800 fonts are licensed under the SIL Open Font License v1.1 (http://scripts.sil.org/OFL)